oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/02-explore-multitenant/explore-multitenant.md

 You connect to the CDB, find a list of PDBs and connect to them using different means.

-1. Set the environment to *CDB23* and connect.
+1. Use the *yellow* terminal.
+Set the environment to *CDB23* and connect.

     ```
     <copy>